csci104/site/labs/lab0/index_sp25.md

 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/username/.ssh/id_rsa):
+Enter file in which to save the key (/home/csci104/.ssh/id_rsa):
 ```

 After that, you will be prompted for a passphrase to secure your private key.
-**We STRONGLY recommend you do NOT generate a passphrase (because you'll have to enter it each time you upload your code to Github) and simply hit Enter when prompted for a passphrase**.
+**We recommend you do NOT generate a passphrase (because you'll have to enter it each time you upload your code to Github) and simply hit Enter when prompted for a passphrase**.
 If you do decide to enter a passphrase, please note that your password will not show up in terminal as you type it.
-When you are done typing your password (**again, it's best to just hit `enter` and not use a passphrase**) .
+When you are done typing your password (don't enter anything if you do not wish to set a passphrase), press `enter`.
 You will be prompted to verify your passphrase.
 Re-enter your passphrase (or nothing if you did not set one) and press `enter`.